jbaldwin/libcoro/.githooks/readme-template.md

         - Can use `coro::thread_pool` for latency sensitive or long lived tasks.
         - Can use inline task processing for thread per core or short lived tasks.
         - Requires `LIBCORO_FEATURE_NETWORKING` to be supported.
+    - coro::task_container for dynamic task lifetimes, used in conjunction of an executor.
 * Coroutine Networking
     - coro::net::dns::resolver for async dns
         - Uses libc-ares